Posted by: Kaplan Schweser

 Because the exam is so different, you also need to drastically adapt your preparation strategy in order to pass.
 Not adopting a Level III-specific preparation strategy is a primary reason candidates who did well on the previous two levels struggle when they get to Level III.

 Like the previous two levels, the Level III CFA exam includes both a morning and afternoon session.
-The morning session consists entirely of essay-style questions, with multiple parts to help you organize your answer.
+The morning session consists entirely of essay-style questions (they’re called constructed response), with multiple parts to help you organize your answer.
 The questions test your real-world application of the curriculum by presenting you with a scenario that you must solve or advise on.
 The afternoon session features 10 item sets, similar to Level II.
 Each item set begins with a case statement, and then asks six multiple-choice questions related to the statement.

 Like the Level II CFA exam, Level III is only offered in June.
-The 2018 Level III CFA exam will be offered on June 23, 2018.
-The exam had formerly been offered earlier in the month of June, but CFA Institute made the move to a later exam date in 2018.
+The 2019 Level III exam will be offered on different dates in June, depending on which region you live in.
+We’ve broken down all of the 2019 testing dates in this article.

 Candidates preparing for the Level III exam can expect to be tested on the following topics: